Wish You Were Here

 A father who returned legally to the United States after being deported.
 A mother whose husband is in immigration jail, today.

-We decided to hold a Family Reunion because we needed to take a night off and celebrate the fact that we are still here.
-We came together from around the state, from across religious and ethnic backgrounds, because we have one thing in common: Ohio is home and we want to keep it that way.
-We ate delicious food, listened to beautiful music, and enjoyed being together.
+OIA decided to hold a Family Reunion because, Executive Director Lynn Tramonte said, immigrants and allies needed to take a night off and celebrate the fact that we are still here.
+People came together from around the state, from across religious and ethnic backgrounds, because they have one thing in common: Ohio is home and we want to keep it that way.
+They ate delicious food, listened to beautiful music, and enjoyed being together.
 But the work must go on.

 Your donation will keep the Immigrant Accompaniment Program running, so that people who are afraid of being detained at an immigration appointment or court hearing don’t have to show up alone.

-Please donate to the Ohio Immigrant Alliance, so we can keep our work going.
+Please donate to the Ohio Immigrant Alliance, so the work can keep going for 2026.

 The immigrants who are part of the Ohio Immigrant Alliance family are brave and strong.
 They would do anything they can to take care of their families — just like people born here.
 At OIA, we believe immigration laws should be written with the understanding that migration is part of being human, rather than considering it a problem to repress or end.
 How can we facilitate it safely, with dignity, in a way that serves the needs of families and communities?

 Where you were born in Celina or Senegal, Ohio is home now.
-You are here, we are here for you, and with support from this community, we can keep doing our important work for years to come.
+We are here, OIA is here for immigrants, and with support from this community, they can keep doing this important work for years to come.